 The final panellists provided a research perspective on the evolving field of science for policy.
 Dr Dion Curry explored the role of scientific research in informing public policy, highlighting his initiative IMPACKT (Initiative for Managing Policymaker-Academic Cooperation and Knowledge Transfer).
 Professor Robert Evans spoke of the values of science in supporting democracy through the two-way interaction between science and society, developed in his co-authored book, Why democracy needs science (Polity, 2017).

 The presentations sparked an interesting and lively debate, with the audience expressing their views on a wide variety of issues.
 These included the challenges faced by researches in navigating the policy process, the understanding of science by policymakers, the relationship between science and the media, and diversity within the sector.

-If you missed the event, you can watch the slides and listen to the recording here.
+If you missed the event, the Science for policy post-event report is now available or you can watch the slides and listen to the recording here.
 The Programme provides details on the speakers and timings.
-A full report on the event will follow.
-If you would like to receive a copy, please contact Juliet Davies.

 Excellent event put on by @aecardiff on #scienceforpolicy with thought-provoking questions and comments on evidence-based policy-making and how scientific expertise should feed into the process.
 Happy I could take part!